On May 2, 1922 radio station WBAP officially began broadcasting.

 The Star-Telegram received its federal license to operate its “radio plant” on May 3.
 According to WBAP’s website, Secretary of Commerce Herbert Hoover named the station and said the call letters stand for “We Bring A Program.”
 But this clip from May 3 says that Radio Bureau chief William D. Terrell said the call letters stand for “Will Be At Party.”

-Either way, this announcement is buried on page 19 of a twenty-page newspaper, perhaps reflecting the doubts of Star-Telegram vice president and general manager Amon Carter Sr. about the new technology.
+Either way, this announcement is buried on page 19 of a twenty-page newspaper, perhaps reflecting the doubts of Star-Telegram vice president and general manager Amon Carter Sr. about the future of the new technology.
 What if radio was just a fad, like flappers or the foxtrot?
 Or, worse, what if radio was not a fad?
 What if it became popular and killed newspapers, as some predicted?
 So, Carter had hedged his bets.
-He had told circulation manager Harold “Hired Hand” Hough that Hough could spend “up to $300” to get a radio station on the air.
+He had told circulation manager Harold “Hired Hand” Hough that Hough could spend “up to $300” ($4,300 today) to get a radio station on the air.
 Carter had warned Hough: “When that $300 is gone, we’re out of the radio business.”

 That was ninety-seven years ago.